skiadas/AppliedStatsCourse/notes/density_curves.md

     >
     > Total area under curve equals 1 (100%).

-- To really compute things would need to know the equation of this curve, and do some Calculus.
+- To really compute things we would need to know the equation of this curve, and do some Calculus.
+- Distributions have *parameters* that specify their exact shape.
-- Some examples of distributions are easy to work with:
+- Some examples of distributions that are easy to work with:

     Uniform
       ~ Straight line from $a$ to $b$.
 Represents the idea that all numbers between $a$ and $b$ are equally likely.
+For example most computers are equipped with "random number generators" that produce uniformly random numbers between $0$ and $1$.

     Normal
       ~ Has well known formula and tables to use.
 We will see this in next section.
+Plays a dominant role in statistics because of the "Central Limit Theorem" we will discuss later.

 ### Uniform Distribution